Local search for efficient causal effect estimation

 \section{Introduction}

-One of the fundamental tasks of causal inference is to study the causal effect of a treatment (also known as treatment effect) on the outcome.
-Estimating causal effects has attracted increasing attention in many fields, e.g., epidemiology, psychology, and econometrics. \emph{Randomized Controlled Trials} (RCTs) are the major means to estimate causal effects~\cite{deaton2018understanding}.
-However, performing a RCT is typically impossible in many cases due to ethical concerns, time taken, or high expenses~\cite{correa2017causal}.
-Hence, estimating causal effects using observational data has been accepted as an alternative to RCTs.
+} \IEEEPARstart{O}{ne} of the fundamental tasks of causal inference is to estimate the causal effect (\aka treatment effect) of a treatment on the outcome.
+Causal effect estimation has attracted increasing attention in many fields such as computer sciences~\cite{pearl2009causality}, epidemiology~\cite{hernan2020causal}, psychology~\cite{spirtes2000causation} and econometrics~\cite{imbens2015causal}, \etc \emph{Randomised Controlled Trials} (RCTs) are regarded as the most reliable means to estimate causal effects~\cite{deaton2018understanding}, but RCTs are often infeasible due to ethical concerns and/or high expenses.
+Hence, estimating causal effects using observational data has been explored as an important alternative to RCTs.

-Causal effect estimation from observational data faces two fundamental challenges: \emph{identifiability} and \emph{confounding bias}~\cite{pearl2009causality}.
-Identifiability concerns whether the causal effect can be identified from data or not at all.
-For example, if there is an unobserved confounder between the treatment and the outcome variables, i.e. the well-known \emph{hedge}~\cite{shpitser2006identification}, the causal effect between the pair is non-identifiable from data.
-Confounding bias arises from a spurious association between the treatment and the outcome via uncontrolled confounders in causal effect estimation.
-Another practical issue encountered by data-driven causal effect estimation is the lack of efficient algorithms for dealing with large datasets, especially high-dimensional datasets.

-\emph{Graphical causal models}~\cite{spirtes2000causation,pearl2009causality,maathuis2015generalized,van2018separators} provide a theoretical solution for the identifiability and unbiased estimation problems.
-Interventions can be modeled as \emph{do} operations in data to mimic real-world experiments.
-Given a DAG, the identifiability problem can be resolved by employing the \emph{do}-calculus.
-If all \emph{do} operations in the causal effect representation can be reduced to an expression involving standard probabilities, i.e. \emph{do free} expression by using the \emph{do}-calculus, then the causal effect can be estimated from data based on the \emph{do free} analytical expression.
-The \emph{back-door criterion}~\cite{pearl2009causality} is a well-known implementation of the \emph{do}-calculus for causal effect identification and estimation when the DAG is given.
+With observational data, covariate adjustment is the main approach to eliminating confounding bias in causal effect estimation. \emph{Graphical causal modelling}~\cite{pearl2009causality,shpitser2012validity,van2019separators} provides a theoretical framework for determining a valid adjustment set.
+For example, given a causal DAG (directed acyclic graph) which represents the underlying causal mechanism, the \emph{back-door criterion}~\cite{pearl2009causality} can be employed to determine a valid adjustment set.